 I kept in touch with her through it all.
 Whenever we talked, each and every time, her wedding albums would come out.
 The more I told her that this was the one thing she was doing wrong, she told me, “It is all that I have left of the past.”
 Then she would break down and cry.
 She didn’t listen to me.

 “Take these.
 And do whatever you want to do with them.
 But don’t show them to me again.
 I don’t need these pictures anymore,” she said.

 She clutched the pictures to her.
 They seemed to be her companions.

 Then one day, around a couple of months ago, when I was at her place, and it was long after dinner, she took out those albums and handed them to me.

-Lots of questions erupted from within me.
-She gave me answers to none.
-That’s Maithili.
-She makes her decisions.
+Lots of questions erupted from within me, she gave me answers to none.
+That’s Janet.
+She makes her own decisions.
 And when she does, she just does; not always offering explanations till she wants to.
-But, since that night, have seen a change within her.
+But, since that night, I have seen a change within her.
 She looks and sounds more like the girl I knew ages ago.
 I still don’t know what it was that made her give up the albums.
 But I’m hoping that someday she will tell me.

 As for me – I haven’t thrown away the albums.
 They’ve been packed into a box and put right at the back of my cupboard.
 I look at the box once in a while.
-It’s a reminder for me that things change.
+It’s a reminder to me that things change.
 We always have the option to take it in our stride or give up.
-My friend has chosen the former.
+My friend chose the former.

 Financial infidelity in marriage refers to when spouses hide debt, spend money, have secret accounts, or anything related to money that is being kept hidden from their partner.
 Financial infidelity can cause multiple money issues in marriage as well as trust issues.